marloncard/commandftp/README.md

 1. Need to add a way to change local working directory.
 2. Ability to "Put" a directory and all it's contents.
 3. Commands need to be more 'linux like' in that the entire command is one line vs two line prompts.
-(Enter command>rm ; Enter file name> example.txt)
+(Enter command> rm example.txt) vs (Enter command>rm ; Enter file name> example.txt)
 4. More to come...